Registration Policies

 A course may be repeated but credit will only be earned once toward degree requirements, unless specifically noted otherwise in the course description.
 Grades for all attempted courses are recorded on the student transcript and will be used in determining the cumulative GPA, unless eligible for Grade Replacement.
 Students should also review Financial Aid Repeated Coursework policy for more information about aid eligibility for repeated courses.

-UNDERGRADUATE COURSES
+UNDERGRADUATE COURSES (FOR GRADUATE STUDENTS)

 A matriculated graduate student may obtain approval from their Graduate Coordinator to enroll in a maximum of 6 credits of undergraduate coursework at the 300 or 400-level to fulfill requirements towards a master's degree.
 Undergraduate courses can only be applied to master's degree programs and shall not fulfill requirements for any other graduate program.
 Students in a master's degree program must still complete a minimum of 30 credits of graduate level coursework at the 500-level or above, in addition to completing all program specific requirements, to earn their degree.
 All courses must fulfill a student’s current program requirements to be eligible for financial aid.